ACrazyTown/flixel-tools/README.md

 Currently, the only available tool is the Adjustment Tool, which makes adjusting objects easier.

-**IF ANYONE GOOD WITH HAXEFLIXEL IS LOOKING AT THIS REPO, WHY DOES HAXEFLIXEL NEED +32px TO THE X AND Y AXIS FOR IT TO WORK PROPERLY pls tell me thanks**

 ## Building

 Building this is VERY simple because it's HaxeFlixel, I mean like come on man.